-With the vehicle on a level surface, check the oil level by removing the magnetic check plug on the left side of chaincase.
-Oil level must be equal with the lower edge.
+With the vehicle on a level surface, check the oil level by removing the magnetic check plug.

 1. Magnetic check plug

 NOTE: It is normal to find metallic particles stuck to magnetic check plug.
 If bigger pieces of metal are found, remove the chaincase cover and inspect the chaincase parts.